 We are progressing nicely music-wise.
 A handful of tracks have already been completed (Including one of mine. ^^) and others are being worked on.

 Our artist Dizzy had also provided us with some more art!
 Here is one she had done of Airi.
-This is not a final version.

 The art is still progressing.
 There have been a few new sprites of the characters from Dizzy, Wonders is currently sketching the male characters, and Yuuko is doing some GUI designs.